top of page

 Cone however would push back, saying pitchers aren’t clones, and those were some of the things he felt made him unique and gave him an edge over big league hitters

-Sometimes you need to stick to your guns.
+The lesson is sometimes you need to stick to your guns.
 Even as a young big leaguer Cone knew it was his creativity and uniqueness in his delivery and his pitch execution that would power him to a successful career, and it did.

 Athletes have to become knowledgeable enough in THEIR sport, and THEIR journey, to know when they’re right and need to stand their ground